sd37/CarND-PID-Control-Project/README.md

 Note: regardless of the changes you make, your project must be buildable using cmake and make!

+## Choosing Parameters

+First of all, I wanted to use twiddle inorder to find the paramaters.
+But it turns out that it would require opening a separate connection and then after finding the parameters you have to run the original simulation.
+This would have required a lot of refactoring so I manually tuned the parameter.

+Kp = 0.12.
+This is the propotional controller parameter.
+From the lectures this was 0.2.
+I reduced it to 0.12 so that the swings towards the reference were

+a little smooth.
+This reduced the oscillation and didn't comprise the time to lower the cte.

+Kd = 0.0015.
+This is the differential control parameter which reduces the oscillation around the baseline further.
+The derivate ensures that we make

+smoother swings as we approach closer to the baseline.
+Again started of by using 0.004 in the lectures, settled on 0.0015 which IMO produced best results.

+Ki = 2.0.
+This is the integral control and sums all the ctes over time.
+This parameter takes of the bias care created if the wheels of the vehicles are not aligned

+properly.
+Intially choose to 3.0 as given in the lectures.
+This caused the wheels to go slightly off the track sometimes.
+Selected 2.0 which keeps the car on the

+track all the time.

 More information is only accessible by people who are already enrolled in Term 2 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.